manojmr-23/manojmr-23/README.md

 I am a React Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.

+- Team Lead with 14 years of experience in the IT industry

 - Strong development experience in React, JavaScript, jQuery, PHP, HTML

-- Team lead and management experience
+- Good knowledge of application development processes, including database design, user interface, e-commerce, web services

 - Extensive experience in communicating and working with US Clients

 ---